ehoover3/music-theory-drum/README.md

 1. Informational: Add Information page after user completes progress bar, that shares music history, music theory, or other.
 1. Add a user character that rocks to the beat

+# IDEAS

+- Have the notes comes towards me.

 # Free Sound Effects

 https://www.fesliyanstudios.com